icure/medtech-docs/sdks/how-to/how-to-manage-healthcare-elements.md

 )
 ```

-Note that the Filter method will return a PaginatedList which contains a number of element up to the maximum you specify
+The `filter` method returns a PaginatedList that contains at most the number of elements stated
  in the method's parameter.
 If you do not specify any number, the default value is 1000.
 To retrieve more Healthcare Elements, you can call the same method again, using the startDocumentId provided in the previous
  request.